liufangbaishikele/Soybean_rhizosphere_microbiome/Qiime_and_PICRUST_pipelines/Two_samples_demo.md

 The output is a biom file, which is not readable using vim.

 8. **Add taxonomy information and metadata to OTU biom table** using biom add_metadata function of biom-format package through conda installation ``conda install -c bioconda biom-format ``

+  * Please found more detailed documentation from this [link](http://biom-format.org/documentation/adding_metadata.html)
   * Copy OTU biom, taxonomy.tsv and metadata.tsv to the same folder
   * **Remember** to change the header of taxonomy.tsv with #OTUID taxonomy  confidence
   * Double check sampleID from sample_metadata table and that inside of biom, make sure they match with each other and in right order